 - Twin Peaks had one called Invitation to Love in which the action closely mirrored the story of the show.
 A lot was filmed, but most was cut away in post production.

-- Moody's Point on The Amanda Show.
-Bonus points for ending on a never-resolved Cliff Hanger.
+- Moody's Point on The Amanda Show, though it's more of a parody of Teen Dramas.
+Bonus points for ending on a never-resolved Cliffhanger.

-- Joey's soap in Friends is not strictly fictional (being Days of Our Lives) but the Show Within a Show stuff we see fits perfectly anyway...
-It's outlandish even for Soap Opera (brain transplants?!)...
+- Joey is a crappy actor (who gets a teensy bit better with time) and gets a role in a soap that is not strictly fictional (being Days of Our Lives) but the Show Within a Show stuff we see fits perfectly anyway...
+It's outlandish even for a Soap Opera (brain transplants?!)

-- An early episode also featured the gang watching a telenovela and making their own story as they didn't know what was going on.
-The scene had two women fighting and ended with one of them being thrown down a flight of stairs.
+- An early episode featured the gang watching a telenovela and making their own story as they didn't know what was going on.
+One scene had two women fighting and ended with one of them being thrown down a flight of stairs which the gang all cheer for.

 - Besos y Lagrimas, a sketch parodying telenovelas on SNL.